civcode/SensorFusionND-P4-RadarTargetGenerationAndDetection/README.md

 ### 2. RDM and CFAR Results

-The following images show the Range Doppler Map of the generated radar signal and the thresholded RDM after applying CFAR (Constand False Alarm Rate) thresholding.
+The following images show the Range Doppler Map of the generated radar signal and the processed RDM after applying CFAR (Constand False Alarm Rate) thresholding.

 ![][img01]